lawlesst/lawlesst.github.com/notebook/pyjniusvivo.md

 conn.close()
 ~~~~

-The output for a default Vivo install should look something like the following:
+The output for a default VIVO install should look something like the following:
 ~~~~
 http://vitro.mannlib.cornell.edu/ns/vitro/public#
 http://www.w3.org/1999/02/22-rdf-syntax-ns#